alucinare/CFA-Major-Project-2/README.md

 #### Development Process

-The core functionality is utilises a recent addition to the Ruby on Rails stack: websockets.
-This is a technology that by-passes the traditional request-respond protocol which is the basis of the internet.
-It opens up a continuous stream between the server and the client that allows for bidirectional messaging.
+The core functionality utilises a recent addition to the Ruby on Rails stack: websockets.
+This is a technology that by-passes the traditional request-respond protocol.
+It works by opening up a continuous stream between the server and the client allowing for bidirectional messaging.

 The RoR implementation of this technology is called Action Cable.
-It opens up a WebSocket connection and then Action Cable, through Rack, manages the connections within that WebSocket.
-A persistent connection is maintained using a sub-URI called a channel which goes to a subscriber.
-Whenever a message is sent through that channel it is immediately sent out to all the subscribers of the channel.
-The message is displayed on the client side through jQuery.
+It opens up a WebSocket connection and then Action Cable, through Rack, manages the connections within that WebSocket channel.
+A persistent connection is maintained using a sub-URI called a channel and on the client side a user subscribeds to called the subscriber.
+Whenever a message is sent through that channel it is immediately sent out to all the subscribers of that channel.
+The message is displayed on the client side through javascript.
 It appends messages to the previous ones.
 The last important feature is Redis which stores transient data and syncs them across different application instances.

 This was the most challenging part of the project.
 I was able to implement a basic chat program, however, I wanted to adjust the functions to my own specifications.
 This is when I ran into some difficulty because I'd never used Javascript before and this function is heavily reliant on Javascript.

-To implement the function to display the agree or disagree tag next to the users name I had to reverse engineer someone elses code.
-This required me to quickly get a very basic understanding of the syntax of Javascript.
-This was challenging because it after learning Ruby since the start of the course Javascript seems a mess compared to the elegance of Ruby.
+Originally, the basic chat program didn't have a scroll bar, didn't focus on the current message, or didn't have an dis/agree tag next to the users name.
+To implement these functions I had to reverse engineer Javascript code and give myself a crash course in Javascript.
+This was very challenging because we had been learning Ruby through-out the entire course and Javascript was a mess compared to the elegance of Ruby.

-Eventually, I was able to implement the basic feature that I wanted which was core to the functionality because it was the only way to identify who agreed or disagreed with an article.
-However, it cost me more time than I expected and may have prevented me from implementing other features.
+Eventually, I was able to implement these core features.
+These were the parts that cost me more time than I expected and may have prevented me from implementing other features that would've been good to implement.
+However, I felt they were important features to implement from the UX side.
+If the user didn't know where another user stood on the article it would've been less engaging while if the user had to continually scroll down to see their message that would've distracted them from the discussion in the chat room.
+Finally, keeping the display box within the screen without scrolling down when there's too many messages in the display is important for user experience as it'll let them stay focused on the discussion at hand.

 Other challenges:
 - User login: I implmented a login system without a gem as I wanted to get an understanding of how it works behind the scenes.
 However, this took more time than expected.
 It was a great learning experience.
-In hindsight for a project such as this I would implement this function with a gem such as Devise.
+In hindsight for a project such as this I would implemented this function with a gem such as Devise.
+This would've given me more time to implement more sprinkles instead of focusing so much on building the doughnut.
+I changed from having no password to having a password.
+This meant I had to implement an encryption function in the User model which took longer than I expected.
-- Database migration files: I gain a better understanding of how a database works by understanding the different Active Record methods that are used before and after an object is saved.
+- Database migration files: I gained a better understanding of how a database works by understanding the different Active Record methods that are used before and after an object is saved.
 In particular I learnt alot about the process encrypting a password and how differently named params work in relation to the model logic.
-- ERD: There were many times when I was confused about the relationship between the Connect and Chatroom model.
+- ERD: There were many times when I was confused about the relationship between the Connect, User, and Chatroom model.
 I continually changed the model because I thought it wasn't allowing me to display certain values in the change screen.
 However, I eventually figured out my model was working fine and it was just my limited understanding of rendering collections.
+This understanding of collections allowed me to display the agree and disagree tag appropriately.
 - Code Review: I found the code review section to be extremely enlightening.
 It was very useful to see another students code.
 It opened me up to new and better ways of writing code.
 The student I review had very clean code that showed he had a good understanding of Ruby and helped me think better about how to write code.

 ##### Github, Code Review, and Code Quality

 Github was an essential tool in developing this project.
 I frequently committed to Github and branched often to test features.
-Not all the branches were merged because the features didn't work, but when I was confident with the branch I would merge into the master.
+Not all the branches were merged because the features didn't work as I wanted them to or they were not required, but when I was confident with the branch I would merge into the master.

 A screenshot of the github branches created and merged

 ![alt tag](https://github.com/alucinare/CFA-Major-Project-2/blob/master/images/project_github.png)

 I asked a fellow student to perform a review of my code.
-We added each other as collaboraters to each others repository and created a new branch called review.
+We added each other as collaboraters to our repository and created a new branch called review.
 This allowed us to change and comment on the code if necessary without altering the master branch.

-My code reviewer refactored to my code to show me a better way of implementing a feature.
+My code reviewer refactored my code to show me a better way of implementing a feature.
 I refactored his code to made it more readable for those who haven't read it before.

 A screenshot of the branch created by my code reviewer.